-People who try to avoid morally wrong thoughts, words, and behaviors, soon discover that they have an invisible enemy that strongly resists their attempts to live morally.
+People who try to avoid morally wrong thoughts, words, and behaviors, soon discover that they have an invisible, inner enemy that strongly resists their attempts to live morally.
 They get continually ambushed by anxiety, accusation, temptation, torment, depression, and many other negative emotions.

-The Bible identifies this invisible enemy as, Satan or the devil (aka "the prince of darkness") and his hordes of demons.
+The Bible identifies this inner enemy as, Satan or the devil (aka "the prince of darkness") and his hordes of demons.
 Fortunately, we humans aren't defenseless against our evil foe.

 God has given us weapons.
 However, these weapons are not physical weapons, but spiritual.
 (You can't overcome an invisible, supernatural enemy with natural weapons.)

 The Bible teaches us about many spiritual weapons, such as, prayer, fasting, blessing others, speaking the truth in love, showing love to people who speak against us or hurt us, forgiveness, thinking on good things, inner resistance to wrong, surrender to Christ, Christ in you, and many more.
 However, one of the most neglected weapons, that increases the power of all the other spiritual weapons, is heart-felt unity and genuine community in the body of Christ.

 Jesus said that the oneness of His followers would demonstrate to the world that He is really from God.
 In the Roman world, one of the most noticed characteristics of the early Christians was their deep love for one another.

 However, at some point in church history, the enemy injected divisiveness into the body of Christ and we dropped our weapons of flowing and rejoicing together in the loving unity of the Spirit.
 Today we Christians are split into innumerable groups, tribes, sects, denominations, organizations, churches etc.; that are frequently hostile to one another (and at the best, mostly ignore each other).
 We are also, unbibilcally divided by race, nationality, politics, religious opinions, socio-economic level, etc.